y-scope/clp-ffi-py/README.md

 ## API Reference

-The API reference of this library can be found in [YScope Docs][19].
+The API reference for this library can be found on our [docs hub][19].

 ## Building/Packaging